Whatsapp Icon

 Diagnosis typically involves a combination of hormone testing, imaging tests such as MRI, and in some cases, a biopsy to determine the exact nature of the tumor.

-Treatment options depend on the tumor's size, type, and whether it is causing symptoms or hormone overproduction.
+Treatment options depend on the tumor's size and type, and whether it is causing symptoms or hormone overproduction.
 They can include medication to shrink or manage the tumor, surgery to remove the tumor, and radiation therapy to target any remaining cells post-surgery.
 Regular follow-ups are necessary to monitor any changes.

 Early detection and treatment of a pituitary tumor are crucial for managing symptoms and preventing complications.
 If you suspect any related symptoms, consult a healthcare professional for an accurate diagnosis and appropriate treatment plan.